grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

 See anything disturbing here?
-If no, then imagine what happens when we add another piece of information to the `Session`, say, priority.
+If no, then imagine what happens when we add another piece of information to the `Session`, say, a priority.
 We now have three places to update and we have to remember to update all of them every time.
 This is called "redundancy" or "asking for trouble".
-Also, composability of these three classes is pretty bad, because they will have to change a lot just because data in a session changes.
+Also, the composability of these three classes is pretty bad, because they will have to change a lot only because data in a session changes.

 The reason for this is that we made the `Session` class effectively a data structure.
-It does not implement any domain-related behaviors, just exposes data.
+It does not implement any domain-related behaviors, it just exposes data.
 There are two implications of this:

 1. This forces all users of this class to define session-related behaviors on behalf of the `Session`, meaning these behaviors are scattered all over the place[^featureenvy].
-If one is to make change to the session, they must find all related behaviors and correct them.
+If one is to make a change to the session, they must find all related behaviors and correct them.
-2. As a set of object behaviors is generally more stable than its internal data (e.g. a session might have more than one target one day, but we will always be starting and stopping sessions), this leads to brittle interfaces and protocols -- certainly the opposite of what we are striving for.
+1. As a set of object behaviors is generally more stable than its internal data (e.g. a session might have more than one target one day, but we will always be starting and stopping sessions), this leads to brittle interfaces and protocols -- certainly the opposite of what we are striving for.

 Bummer, this solution is pretty bad, but we seem to be out of options.
 Should we just accept that there will be problems with this implementation and move on?
 Thankfully, we don't have to.
 So far, we have found the following options to be troublesome:

 1. The `Session` class containing the display, store and send logic, i.e. all the context needed -- too much coupling to heavy dependencies.
-2. The `Session` class to expose its data via getters, so that we may pull it where we have enough context to know how to use it -- communication is too brittle and redundancy creeps in (by the way, this design will also be bad for multithreading, but that's something for another time).
+1. The `Session` class to expose its data via getters, so that we may pull it where we have enough context to know how to use it -- communication is too brittle and redundancy creeps in (by the way, this design will also be bad for multithreading, but that's something for another time).

 Thankfully, we have a third alternative, which is better than the two we already mentioned.
 We can just **pass** the context **into** the `Session` class.
 "Isn't this just another way to do what we outlined in point 1?
 If we pass the context in, isn't `Session` still coupled to this context?", you may ask.
-The answer is: not necessarily, because we can make `Session` class depend on interfaces only instead of the real thing to make it context-independent enough.
+The answer is: not necessarily because we can make the `Session` class depend on interfaces only instead of the real thing to make it context-independent enough.

 Let's see how this plays out in practice.
-First let's remove those ugly getters from the `Session` and introduce new method called `DumpInto()` that will take a `Destination` interface implementation as a parameter:
+First, let's remove those getters from the `Session` and introduce a new method called `DumpInto()` that will take a `Destination` interface implementation as a parameter:

 ```csharp
 public interface Session